 She co-founded the ItNuhJus’Physical Campaign and has used the campaign to promote various programs and outreach events which educate the mass on Gender-Based Violence.
 In recent times she has used ItNuhJus’Phsyical to partner with another group she co-founded – The Feeders – to host bi-monthly charity events to give back to various vulnerable groups, such as the homeless, the elderly and displaced youth.

 Raihn McNish is in her final year of study at the University of the West Indies reading for her degree in Gender and Development Studies with a minor in English Language Writing and Speech.
 Her interest in mental health issues, youth development and women’s issues piqued when she was selected to be the Research and Project Support Intern at the Equality for all Foundation.
-She’s currently a part of Equality Youth Cohort III where she is learning about issues related to LGBT rights and social justice.
+She’s currently the Youth Programme Officer at Equality for All Foundation.

 She is motivated by her grandfather who always placed people’s needs before his by providing them with whatever resources he could afford to better themselves.